micmonay/simconnect/README.md

 _This library is in developement and I have write little documentation.
 Please considerate this library as a testing version._

-For more information, how to use this library please show `example_test.go`
+For more information on how to use this library, please read `example_test.go`.

 ## Example how to use my library
 ```go